mschmidt712/kubernetes-ci-cd/README.md

 #### Step19

 Delete the hello-kenzan deployment and service you created.
+We are going to keep the registry deployment in our cluster as we will need it for the next few parts in our series.

 `kubectl delete service hello-kenzan`